HLammers/cybo-drummer/README.md

 ###### channel
 * Optionally set the channel (1 to 16) on which to send MIDI data to the selected output device
 * Set the channel for devices which receive all triggers on the same channel
-* Seet the channel to ‘__’ for devices which receive different triggers on different channels
+* Set the channel to ‘__’ for devices which receive different triggers on different channels
 > [!TIP]
 > If [MIDI learn](#midi-learn) is turned on, channel can be set sending anything from that channel from a device connected to the set [MIDI learn port](#midi-learn-port).<br clear="right"/>